Chris Hoke

-Christopher L. Hoke (born April 6, 1976) is an American former professional football player was a defensive lineman for his entire 11-year career with the Pittsburgh Steelers of the National Football League (NFL).
+Christopher L. Hoke (born April 6, 1976) is an American former professional football player.
+Hoke was a nose tackle for his entire career with the Pittsburgh Steelers of the National Football League (NFL).
 He played college football for the BYU Cougars.

 Early life

 Hoke attended Foothill High School in Santa Ana, California, and won three varsity letters each in football and track and field.
 In football, he was a three-time All-League honoree, a two-time All-CIF honoree, and a two-time All-County honoree.
 As a senior, he was also named the League Defensive Player of the Year and helped lead his team to the CIF quarterfinals.
 In track and field, he was a three-time League Champion, and a three-time CIF Meet participant.
 Hoke graduated from Foothill High School in 1994.

 College career

 Hoke's college career was put on hold for a 2-year mission for the Church of Jesus Christ of Latter-day Saints to Belgium and France.
 Hoke played college football for the BYU Cougars, where he finished his collegiate career with 141 tackles and 14 sacks.
 He majored in communications.